 However, just as with too much Oestrogen, an increase in Androgen hormones can also lead to a dull complexion, as cell turnover isn’t quite as high.
 The skin can become more prone to wrinkles and fine lines.

 If you feel your skin problems may be hormone related, whilst it is worthwhile and beneficial to have a great skincare routine, it is also important to seek help from a healthcare practitioner who will be able to run blood tests to confirm if there are any imbalances or deficiencies in your levels of either Androgen or Oestrogen hormones.
 Factors such as an increase in stress levels, a disrupted menstrual cycle or something as simple as a change in eating habits or exercise and dieting regime can cause wide fluctuations.
-If you’re in any way concerned, seek help and advice.
+If you’re in any way concerned, seek help and advice from a medical professional.